All Episodes

 This has been a problem inside our bureaucracy for a long time.

-Everybody's protecting their friends and you know, and that happens naturally sometimes, but this is to the point of extreme where we know, where we know for a fact these people have been reprimanded, they've been reprimanded by their colleagues, they've been reprimanded by judges,
+And that happens naturally sometimes, but this is to the point of extreme where we know, where we know for a fact these people have been reprimanded.

-they've been reprimanded by people within the FBI or people within the DOJ, but they get protected and they have this protection and this layer of protection that keeps them moving up and moving up until we see them in the seventh floor of the FBI or up at the top of the DOJ or in the special counsel in probably one of the most important cases in American history when you think about this.
+They've been reprimanded by people within the FBI or people within the DOJ, but they get protected and they have this protection and this layer of protection that keeps them moving up and moving up until we see them in the seventh floor of the FBI or up at the top of the DOJ or in the special counsel in probably one of the most important cases in American history when you think about this.

 Everybody has been laying out the facts out there, and there's nobody to check those people.

-And we keep putting the Fox in charge.
+And we keep putting the fox in charge.

-Where did it go?
+Where does it go?

 It goes to the Justice Department.

-Nobody's gonna go after him.
+Nobody's going to go after him.

 Let him continue.

-And they're looking at the exactly right.
+And they're looking at the same thing.

 It's unprecedented.